 9.3.3.4.
-Udev creates a device incorrectly, or makes a wrong symlink
+Udev Creates a Device Incorrectly, or Makes the Wrong Symlink

 This usually happens if a rule unexpectedly matches a device.
 For example, a poorly-written rule can match both a SCSI disk (as desired) and the corresponding SCSI generic device (incorrectly) by vendor.
 Find the offending rule and make it more specific, with the help of the udevadm info command.